AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 * **Outbound data transfer costs**: Outbound data transfers (data that is transferred out of an Azure region) incur billing for bandwidth usage on a per-gigabyte basis, consistent with general-purpose storage accounts.
 * **Changing the storage tier**: Changing the storage tier from cool to hot will incur a charge equal to reading all the data existing in the storage account for every transition.
 On the other hand, changing the storage tier from hot to cool will be free of cost.

+> [!NOTE]
-> [AZURE.NOTE] In order to allow users to try out the new storage tiers and validate functionality post launch, the charge for changing the storage tier from cool to hot will be waived off until June 30th 2016.
+> In order to allow users to try out the new storage tiers and validate functionality post launch, the charge for changing the storage tier from cool to hot will be waived off until June 30th 2016.
 Starting July 1st 2016, the charge will be applied to all transitions from cool to hot.
-For more details on the pricing model for Blob storage accounts see, [Azure Storage Pricing](/pricing/details/storage/) page.
-For more details on the outbound data transfer charges see, [Data Transfers Pricing Details](/pricing/details/data-transfer/) page.
+For more details on the pricing model for Blob storage accounts see, [Azure Storage Pricing](https://www.azure.cn/pricing/details/storage/) page.
+For more details on the outbound data transfer charges see, [Data Transfers Pricing Details](https://www.azure.cn/pricing/details/data-transfer/) page.

 ## Quick Start
 In this section we will demonstrate the following scenarios using the Azure portal: